https://propellerads.com/publishers/?ref_id=mNXh

 Manlawi Sandbar

-The most exciting fact about Manlawi sandbar is that it is a tidal island that surfaces during low and submerges during high tides.
-This unique character of the island is the one that makes the sandbar unique from all the islands and shoals in this peninsular town of Camarines Sur and draws the curiosity of the visitors.
+The most exciting fact about Manlawi sandbar is that it is a tidal island that surfaces during low tides and submerges during high tides.
+This unique character makes the sandbar unique from all the islands and shoals in this peninsular town of Camarines Sur and draws the curiosity of visitors.
 Floating cottages are available here for rental.

-Plunging and immerging from and to the water directly from the cottage, enjoy getting swayed by the waves, sensing the touch of the ocean breeze in the middle of the sea; Manlawi Sandbar is the perfect place to do it on Lahuy Island.
+Plunging and immerging from and to the water directly from the cottage, enjoying swaying by the waves and sensing the touch of the ocean breeze in the middle of the sea, Manlawi Sandbar is the perfect place to do it on Lahuy Island.
 Floating cottages are available here for rental.
 Manlawi sandbar is in Barangay Daraga.
 Please click this link: DARAGA, LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES (underratedadventures.com)

 Isla Soledad